mattermost/mattermost-developer-documentation/site/content/blog/2020-09-07-improving-performance-through-load-testing.md

 ## How are we doing it?

 There are plenty of extremely valid load testing frameworks available; some of the best are free and open source (JMeter, Gatling, k6 to name a few).
 In our case, after a thorough examination, we decided to develop a custom, in-house tool.
 We accepted trading implementation time and complexity for improved simulation and finer control over the entire process.
-We've recently released [version 1.0](https://github.com/mattermost/mattermost-load-test-ng/releases/tag/v1.0.0) and we are quite happy with the choice we made.
+We've recently released [version 1.0](https://github.com/mattermost/mattermost-load-test-ng/releases/tag/v1.0.0) and we're quite happy with the choice we made.
 While the tool itself is not designed for general purpose use, it can still serve as a good example of how we tackled the problem of designing and developing a custom load testing engine.

 ### Simulating the load